What is a Biotech Cleanroom?

 Biotech Cleanroom ISO Classifications

-These applications are very precise and require stringent cleanliness standards to develop and test new treatments and compounds.
+The applications of biotechnology are very precise and require stringent cleanliness standards to develop and test new treatments and compounds.
 Almost all biotech cleanrooms must comply with ISO 14644-1 Class 5 or stricter cleanroom classifications.
 ISO Class 1-5 are considered to have extremely strict standards.
 Even though the biotech cleanrooms follow the ISO classification guidelines, they must also be outfitted appropriately for the chosen processes to operate effectively and efficiently.
 The air purity is of great concern, and the constant air velocity should be 40-80 feet per minute.
 Environmental control and air purity should be up to standards to ensure products and processes are not affected by contamination.

 Biotech Cleanroom Designing

 In order to achieve stringent standards of ISO Class1-5 classification, most biotech applications require HardWall type cleanrooms.
 HardWall cleanrooms consist of seamless modular wall panels, resilience flooring, and suspended ceiling grid, preventing dust or dirt particles from settling.
 The modular panels and other surfaces are made of non-corrosive and non-shredding materials, which could sustain harsh cleaning chemical procedures.

 Biotech Cleanroom Systems

 There are many systems within a biotech cleanroom that support its everyday functions.
 These systems are responsible for maintaining the environment controlled, clean, and consistent so that the stringent classifications are reached at all times.
 Some of the systems include HVAC, air filtration, and air pressurization.